adrybakov/rad-tools/docs/source/user-guide/scripts/rad-plot-dos/index.rst

     optional
     type: tuple of 2 float

-.. versioncahnged:: 0.5.21 Renamed from "window" to "energy-window".
+.. versionchanged:: 0.5.21 Renamed from "window" to "energy-window".

 .. _rad-plot-dos_dos-window: